jonasbn/github-pages-javascript-prototype-external-data/README.md

 ## Process

-I decided to use the [Req  Res service][reqres], which is an open and freely available service serving dummy data as a RESTful service.
+1. I decided to use the [Req  Res service][reqres], which is an open and freely available service serving dummy data as a RESTful service.

-So I located an API, which would serve data in a format that would match my needs.
+    I located an API, which would serve data in a format that would match my needs.

     `https://reqres.in/api/users/2`

     This API serves data for a single user.

-    ```json
+    ```JSON
     {
     "data": {
         "id": 2,